-Tips for Notepad document recovery in Windows 10
+How to recover Notepad documents in Windows 10

 The Recycle Bin is the first place to check for deleted documents.
 If you haven’t configured Windows to automatically bypass the bin, you can probably recover deleted documents from there.

-- First, click the Recycle Bin icon on your desktop to open its window below.
+- First, click the Recycle Bin icon on your desktop to open the window below.